Hermann Rudolph Schaum

-Hermann Rudolph Schaum (29 April 1819 in Glauchau (formerly Glachau) - 15 September 1865 in Bonn) was a professor in Berlin and an entomologist.
+Hermann Rudolph Schaum (29 April 1819 – 15 September 1865) was a German entomologist and professor in Berlin.
 He specialised in Coleoptera.

+Life and career

-Up until 1847, he worked as a general practitioner in Stettin, afterwards traveling to England, North America and Egypt, where he accumulated an impressive collection of insects.
+Schaum was born on 29 April 1819 in Glauchau.
+Up until 1847, he worked as a general practitioner in Stettin (now Szczecin, Poland), afterwards traveling to England, North America and Egypt, where he accumulated an impressive collection of insects.
 He later served as a professor of entomology at the University of Berlin.
-On September 15, 1865, he died in Bonn from consequences of a stroke.
+On 15 September 1865, he died in Bonn from consequences of a stroke.

 The beetle species Diochus schaumi is named after him.
 Schaum was a member of the Entomological Society of Stettin.